Overview

 -

 Fellows can choose to live on-campus or off-campus.
-Intern Housing is for students enrolled at a college or university and working full-time in an internship or job in the Charlotte area.
+Intern Housing at UNC Charlotte is for students enrolled at a college or university and working full-time in an internship or job in the Charlotte area.
 Exceptions do apply for recently graduated students.
-If you wish to live in campus housing you will need to complete a separate application after being selected for the program.
-Costs for summer 2020 were $26.92-$27.82 per night.
-Learn more about campus housing options.Fellows are not required to live on-campus and may seek other local accommodations.
-Please contact the program coordinator to learn about off-campus housing options.
+If you wish to live in campus apartment housing you will need to complete a separate application after being selected for the program.
+Costs for summer 2026 are $35 per night.
+Learn more about campus housing options.Queens University also offers dorm housing in the summer months.
+Queens is about 25-30 minutes by car from UNC Charlotte and would require bringing a car with you to Charlotte.
+Fellows are not required to live on-campus and may seek other local accommodations.
+Please contact the program coordinator to learn about other off-campus housing options.

 Transportation